 Do you have an extremely fluffy cat in your home?
-We’ve compiled a list of some of the fluffiest cat breeds to help you find out “what breed is my cat?”.
+We’ve compiled a list of some of the fluffiest to help you find out “what breed is my cat?”.
 The following breeds are known for their long, thick fur:

 Short Haired Cats

 Not every cat has long, fluffy fur that needs lots of grooming.
 Perhaps your mystery kitten has a short, easily maintained coat.
 If so, you might have one of the following breeds: